omphalos/thermite/README.markdown

 Its main purpose is to act like a library used by development and (experimentally) deployment tools.

-It works cross-browser and in Node.
-This means you can live reload code while users are browsing your page, no matter what browser they use.
-Additionally, this provides hot swapping capability across runtimes.

 Comparison with V8's live code reloading
 ----------------------------------------